open-mmlab/mmdetection/docs/faq.md

 - `style` in ResNet

     The `style` parameter in ResNet allows either `pytorch` or `caffe` style.
 It indicates the difference in the Bottleneck module.
-Bottleneck is a stacking structure of `1x1-3x3-1x1`.
-In the case of sampling with stride=2, the stride parameter of `caffe` mode is placed on the first `1x1` convolution, while in `pyorch` mode, stride is placed on the second `3x3` convolution.
-The sample code is as follows:
+Bottleneck is a stacking structure of `1x1-3x3-1x1` convolutional layers.
+In the case of `caffe` mode, the convolution layer with `stride=2` is the first `1x1` convolution, while in `pyorch` mode, it is the second `3x3` convolution has `stride=2`.
+A sample code is as below:

-    ```
+    ```python
     if self.style == 'pytorch':
           self.conv1_stride = 1
           self.conv2_stride = stride
     else:
           self.conv1_stride = stride
           self.conv2_stride = 1
     ```

 - ResNeXt parameter description

     ResNeXt comes from the paper [`Aggregated Residual Transformations for Deep Neural Networks`](https://arxiv.org/abs/1611.05431).
 It introduces  group and uses “cardinality” to control the number of groups to achieve a balance between accuracy and complexity.
 It controls the basic width and grouping parameters of the internal Bottleneck module through two hyperparameters `baseWidth` and `cardinality`.
-The configuration name in MMDetection is `mask_rcnn_x101_64x4d_fpn_mstrain-poly_3x_coco.py`, where `mask_rcnn` represents the algorithm using Mask R-CNN, `x101` represents the backbone network using ResNeXt-101, and `64x4d` represents that the bottleneck block has 64 group and each group has basic width of 4.
+An example configuration name in MMDetection is `mask_rcnn_x101_64x4d_fpn_mstrain-poly_3x_coco.py`, where `mask_rcnn` represents the algorithm using Mask R-CNN, `x101` represents the backbone network using ResNeXt-101, and `64x4d` represents that the bottleneck block has 64 group and each group has basic width of 4.

 -  `norm_eval` in backbone